 It was not only the human passengers which kept the staff of the stations occupied.
 Large wicker baskets of racing pigeons arrived by train and had to be released to fly home.
 Cattle were loaded onto wagon for the journey to and from Norwich market.
 Bags of mail came by the early train, and were dispatched late in the evening.
 Churns of milk were delivered from the local farms and were loaded onto the train, while the day’s newspapers were offloaded for distribution to the local paper shops.
 In the fens particularly the railways were used for the carriage of strawberries and other soft fruit, vegetables in season and potatoes in vast quantities for the large towns and cities.

-Nowadays the only regular goods traffic through Norwich is the petroleum condensate from Bacton gas terminal which is piped to North Walsham where the trains pick up the trains of tanker wagons.
+Nowadays the only regular goods traffic through Norwich is the petroleum condensate from Bacton gas terminal which is piped to North Walsham where the trains pick up the tanker wagons.
 From Kings Lynn there is short spur along the old railway line to Swaffham as far as Middleton for sand traffic.
-There is still a station building at Middleton but it is of course a private dwelling.
-The most active place for freight in East Anglia is Felixstowe with one of the biggest ports for containers in the country.
+There is still a station building at Middleton but it is of course now a private dwelling.
+The most active place for freight in East Anglia is Felixstowe with the biggest ports for containers in the country.
 The station at Felixstowe town has been converted to a shopping centre with the trains banished to a mere platform further down the track.

 FELIXSTOWE is one of the remaining stations on the coast of East Anglia; there are six including Lowestoft, Great Yarmouth, Cromer and Sheringham.
 There used to be over ten other places on the coast served by rail.
 One of these, at Weyborne, is on the the North Norfolk Railway.
 The station there is now the site of the engine sheds of the preserved line, and it is the only station I have mentioned that can be called a much busier place than ever it was before.
 Even during the closed season there is work going on there, preparing the rolling stock.